cfw-guide/dsi.cfw.guide/docs/uninstalling-unlaunch.md

 **WARNING:** An uninstall of Unlaunch may brick your Nintendo DSi.
 Here are some cases on why you may want to uninstall Unlaunch but with solutions that don't require uninstalling.

-- **The Unlaunch Background is scary:** [Reinstall Unlaunch](installing-unlaunch) using the new instructions.
+- **The Unlaunch Background is scary:** <router-link to="installing-unlaunch">Reinstall Unlaunch</router-link> using the new instructions.
 They now contain instructions on how to change the background
-- **I'm having an issue with Unlaunch or my console after installing it:** The [Troubleshooting](troubleshooting.html#unlaunch) page will explain how to fix many issues you may have
+- **I'm having an issue with Unlaunch or my console after installing it:** The <router-link to="troubleshooting.html#unlaunch">Troubleshooting</router-link> page will explain how to fix many issues you may have

 ::: warning